kendrahxl/Shadows-On-The-Sands/README.md

-#### Shadows On The Sands Mystery/Thriller game set in the bustling beachside restaurant Umi Grill.
+#### Shadows On The Sands is a Mystery/Thriller game set in the bustling beachside restaurant Umi Grill.

 #### Technologies:
 - Python, RenPy